 Window screens are really important in the summer months for blocking heat, having your windows open without letting in debris and also working to help keep your home energy efficient.
 However, in the colder months, window screens play a different role in your home’s energy efficiency and might be better removed from your windows.
 Here are some reasons to remove your window screens:

-- Reduce snow buildup with exterior screens—When a massive winter wind whips up snow and sends it at your windows, not having an exterior window screen helps lessen the amount of snow that can get stuck between your screen and window.
+- Reduce snow buildup with exterior screens.
+When a massive winter wind whips up snow and sends it to your windows, not having an exterior window screen helps lessen the amount of snow that can get stuck between your screen and window.

 Now that you have this background, it’s a good time to ask yourself, “should I remove my window screens before the winter season arrives?”

-If you have any additional questions about window screens, energy-efficient replacement windows or other questions about seasonal changes that affect your windows, give your local Pella showroom a call or stop by for a visit.
+If you have any additional questions about window screens, energy-efficient replacement windows or other questions about seasonal changes that affect your windows, give your local Pella window professional a call or stop by your local showroom for a visit.